runekaagaard/django-treeform/README.md

 # How?

 The most basic building block of `treeform` is the compose function `comp`.
+It's works like a recipy where each step adds a new thing to the dish.

 It takes an iterable of callables as the first argument.
 Then it takes an arbitrary number of arguments and keywords who are applied on the first callable.
 Subsequent callables receives the output of the previous callable as input.
 Finally the output of the last callable are returned.

 `comp` looks likes this: